InfiniteTrident23/Learning-Languages/README.md

 # Learning-Languages
-This repository contains files that have syntax and notes to learn a particular language
+This repository contains files that have syntax and notes to learn a particular language.
+Each language has a seperate folder.